 What could have led to the failure of an IVF cycle?

-In the post-IVF failure consultation session, the patient needs to question the specialist about the possible reasons of the disaster.
-The reason could pertain to any procedure of the IVF cycle, from ovarian stimulation to egg retrieval, embryo development, its transfer or implantation.
-There could be some issues with the number or quality of eggs/embryos or factors like sperm quality/quantity, maternal age, lack of uterine receptivity and other physical complications in the woman, which could have led to the failure of the IVF cycle.
+In the post-IVF failure consultation session, the patient needs to question the specialist about the possible reasons for the disaster.
+The reason could pertain to any procedure of the IVF cycle, from ovarian stimulation to egg retrieval, embryo development, its transfer, or implantation.
+There could be some issues with the number or quality of eggs/embryos or factors like sperm quality/quantity, maternal age, lack of uterine receptivity, and other physical complications in the woman, which could have led to the failure of the IVF cycle.

 If the issues related to a failed attempt are properly addressed, it definitely improves the chances of a successful one the next time around.

-What can be done to improve the success rate of a subsequent attempt of IVF?
+What can be done to improve the success rate of a subsequent attempt at IVF?

 The basic aim, once the cause of a failed IVF cycle is identified, is to rectify the same.
 Primarily, the patient should look for another, better IVF clinic if there has been a compromise with the treatment quality and procedural skills provided by the present one.
 In case, the specialists have not been able to provide justified answers for the failure of the treatment, it is a definite reason to doubt their integrity.

-A responsible clinic is one which will help the couple with an honest appraisal of the situation and also a guided opinion regarding the expected success rate of the subsequent IVF attempts.
-A failed IVF attempt needs to be seen as a lesson rather than a misfortune, so that the patient and doctor can join hands for better results the next time.
+A responsible clinic is one that will help the couple with an honest appraisal of the situation and also a guided opinion regarding the expected success rate of the subsequent IVF attempts.
+A failed IVF attempt needs to be seen as a lesson rather than a misfortune so that the patient and doctor can join hands for better results the next time.

 What is the right time to attempt the next time after a failed cycle?